 This page was last updated on: February 3, 2023.

 Welcome!
 We are here to help your arrival to the United States and to Rensselaer Polytechnic Institute.

 The most common type of EV at Rensselaer is short-term scholar or research scholar.
 There are also scholars on other visa types, such as B-1/B-2 and VWP.
-Please see the page on Other Visa Types for more information about non-Exchange Visitors.

 - Pay SEVIS Fee

 - Get your visa - see section in the Arrival Guide on 'Applying for your visa'

 - Choose health insurance [see Health & Wellness section]

 - Book your tickets